Angelogeb/AOSV/README.md

 The repo is a bit dirty in its current state and the `online` version of lectures <= 5 does not really exist.

-Some lectures may have in the reference part stuff that is unrelated to the lecture just because new folders are created by copying and pasting older ones (this is because the format of the latex file is defined within each tex file, hopefully one day it will be clean).
+Some lectures have in the reference part stuff that is unrelated to the lecture just because new folders are created by copying and pasting older ones.

 ## Browsing the Linux Kernel